qx6ghqkz/gallery-dl-server/README.md

 The config location used in the examples is `/etc/gallery-dl.conf`.
 A default config file for use with gallery-dl-server is provided in this repo ([link](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf)).

-Any additional directories specified in configuration files must also be mounted inside the Docker container, for example if you specify a cookies file location then that file must be mounted in that very location inside the Docker container.
+Any additional directories specified in configuration files must also be mounted inside the Docker container, for example if you specify a cookies file location then make sure that file is accessible from inside the Docker container.

 ## Usage